Kirbyrawr/stellar-sample-unity/Readme.md

 Description
 ---------------
 This repository contains the base integration of the Stellar C# SDK (Elucidsoft), some libraries were changed for work into Unity 3D.

 The integration contains a core manager and interactive examples.

-Please don't submit this repository alone, to the Stellar Build Challenge.
+You shouldn't submit this SDK/Integration alone to the Stellar Build Challenge (SBC), but you can upload other projects that use this library.

 Licenses
 ---------------
 Take a look at the different licenses before use, usually the licenses are Apache 2.0.

 You can use this for both commercial and personal projects if you follow the licenses.

 Risks